maickrau/GraphAligner/README.md

 ### Parameters

 - `-g` input graph.
 Format .gfa / .vg
 - `-f` input reads.
-Format .fasta / .fastq / .fasta.gz / .fastq.gz
+Format .fasta / .fastq / .fasta.gz / .fastq.gz.
+You can input multiple files with `-f file1 -f file2 ...` or `-f file1 file2 ...`
 - `-t` number of aligner threads.
 The program also uses two IO threads in addition to these.
 - `-a` output file name.
 Format .gam
 - `--try-all-seeds` extend from all seeds.
 Normally a seed is not extended if it looks like a false positive.